cockroachlabs/open-sourced-interview-process/ProductExercises.md

 The following are exercises for product positions.

-## **Title:** **Product Roadmap/Positioning - New/CRL Specific (incl.
-Take-home exercise work)**

-- **Overview:** In this interview, you will be getting a sense of how well the candidate understands the basic aspects of product management and how passionate they are about the discipline.

-- **Follow-up Questions:** What’s your favorite B2B product and why?

 ## **Title: Product Roadmap/Positioning - Work Exp - Tech**

 - **Overview:** In this interview, you are assessing if the candidate has the ability to work well with a Cockroach Labs engineering team to define, communicate, and deliver on a feature roadmap.
 At this level, candidates may focus on the smaller picture, so the emphasis is placed on the ability to execute against a roadmap, influence and collaborate with internal/external technical stakeholders, and make principled tradeoffs in order to deal with technical or market realities.